Have your family elders recorded those stories they tell about the old days, how they met, life back then?

 Capture the details about that intriguing ancestor or past event.

 Get the story saved in a recording that can be preserved for the future.

 For two days, Wagga Wagga’s Historic Council Chambers will be transformed into the Memory Lounge.

 Book an appointment in the stately chambers where you can capture precious family stories from an elder in your life.
-Museum staff will take care of the recording itself, so you can focus on letting the stories flow.
+Museum staff will take care of the recording itself, so you can focus on interviewing your loved one and getting the stories flowing.
 A professional oral historian will be available (if needed) to assist you to conduct an interview with your family elder.